MicrosoftDocs/azure-ai-docs/articles/machine-learning/concept-soft-delete.md

 After soft deletion, the service keeps necessary data and metadata during the recovery [retention period](#soft-delete-retention-period).
 From a GDPR and privacy perspective, a request to delete personal data should be interpreted as a request for *permanent* deletion of a workspace and not soft delete.

-When the retention period expires, or in case you permanently delete a workspace, data, and metadata are actively deleted.
+When the retention period expires, or in case you permanently delete a workspace, data and metadata are actively deleted.
 You could choose to permanently delete a workspace at the time of deletion.

 For more information, see the [Export or delete workspace data](how-to-export-delete-data.md) article.